sakasikai/blm-mll/source/CommandLineTools.md

-##### Options

-- `-mll RAkELd`

-  set the multi-label learning algorithm as RAkELd.

-- `-ml <method>`

-  All blm predictors but `CRF` can serve as base single-label classifier of the selected multi-label classifier.
-Valid methods are listed here: `SVM`, `RF`, `CNN`, `LSTM`, `GRU`, `Transformer`, `Weighted-Transformer`, `Reformer`

-- `-mll_ls <size>` `--RAkEL_labelset_size <size>` should be within [1, labelset_size)

-  the desired size of each of the partitions, parameter k according to paper

 #### RAkELo

 ##### Synopsis

-Overlapping RAndom k-labELsets multi-label classifier
+*Overlapping RAndom k-labELsets multi-label classifier*

-Divides the label space in to m subsets of size k, trains a Label Powerset classifier for each subset and assign a label to an instance if more than half of all classifiers (majority) from clusters that contain the label assigned the label to the instance.
+Divides the label space in to m subsets of size $k$, trains a *Label Powerset* classifier for each subset and assign a label to an instance if more than half of all classifiers (majority) from clusters that contain the label assigned the label to the instance.